EasyScript

 HOW TO APPLY LINK TO US

-EMAIL TO A FRIEND
+EMAIL TO FRIEND

 Speedwriting Overview

-Various systems of speed writing based on alphabetic characters have been introduced over the last 50 years: Speedwriting, ABC Stenoscript, Forkner, AlphaHand, Speedwriting by Pulis, Baine's Typed Shorthand, SuperWrite, HySpeed Longhand, Abbreviatrix, Handywrite, and Quickhand.
+Some examples of other speedwriting methods include ABC Stenoscript, Forkner, AlphaHand, Speedwriting by Pulis, Baine's Typed Shorthand, SuperWrite, HySpeed Longhand, Abbreviatrix, Handywrite, and Quickhand.

-For example, Quickhand offers abbreviations for 35 most commonly used words and ABC Stenoscript and SuperWrite provide dictionaries of abbreviations for 4,000 and 5,000 words respectively.
+Some are alphabet-based and some use alphabetical letters with cursive handwriting shapes and semi-phonetic spelling.
+Sometimes vowels are omitted or shown by marks near the written consonants.
+Quickhand offers abbreviations for 35 most commonly used words and ABC Stenoscript and SuperWrite provide dictionaries of abbreviations for 4,000 and 5,000 words respectively.
 For other systems dictionaries of abbreviations are not available.
-Obviously, utilizing only abbreviations of commonly used words significantly limits the speed writing efficiency.
-On the other hand, 5,000 abbreviations are still insufficient for business and personal applications.
+Obviously, using only abbreviations of commonly used words significantly limits speed and efficiency and 5,000 abbreviations are still insufficient for business and personal applications.

 Comparison between EasyScript and ABC Stenoscript